 The President shall serve a term of one year.
 The Past President shall serve as a Voting Trustee for a term of one year.

-The Co-editor or Co-editors of Modernism/modernity shall normally serve a term of five years (renewable by vote of the Executive Committee, who, when there are multiple Co-editors, may also vary the length of appointments in order to achieve staggered terms).
+The Co-editor or Co-editors of Modernism/modernity shall normally serve a term of four years (renewable by vote of the Executive Committee, who, when there are multiple Co-editors, may also vary the length of appointments in order to achieve staggered terms).
 The Webmaster shall serve a term of three years (renewable by vote of the Executive Committee).
 The Contingent Faculty Representative and Graduate Student Representative shall serve terms of two years.
 Trustees who chair Subcommittees shall serve terms of three years.

 Term of office normally begins on the final day of the annual conference, which is usually held in the fall; however, if in any year the final day of the conference precedes August 1, term of office shall begin on October 1.

 4.06 Any vacancy occurring on the Executive Committee, and any position to be filled by reason of an increase in the number of Executive Committee members, will be filled by vote of a majority of the remaining Executive Committee.
 The new Executive Committee member appointed to fill the vacancy will serve for the unexpired term of the predecessor in office.